ADimeo/Faultynet/README.md

 Each test case comes with a .yml config file which shares its name.
 To modify the faults injected in the `traffic_with_loss.py` example modify the `traffic_with_loss.yml` file in the same folder.

-Currently all examples use the only implemented FaultController, `ConfigFileFaultController`, which was designed for repeatable usage in testing pipelines and offers limited interactivity.
+Currently, all examples use the only implemented FaultController, `ConfigFileFaultController`, which was designed for repeatable usage in testing pipelines and offers limited interactivity.
 This fault controller is automatically started when the corresponding net ist started, and faults are activated and deactivated based on a timer.
 For more interactivity, Mininets `CLI()` method can be called and used normally, but due to the timer-based fault scheduling of